18 Must-Have Negotiation Skills For Procurement Professionals

 Operational procurement is defined as the procurement of the goods or services that are needed to sustain the daily operation of a business.
 Some referred to it as MRO purchasing which pertains to maintenance, repair, and operations due to its significance to keep the business running.

 You may think that this is the same as tactical purchasing.
-However, it is not true due to the fact that tactical purchasing is focused on short-term transactional activity.
-The operational procurement takes a reactive action concerning the purchase of materials, supplies, or services.
+However, this is not true since tactical purchasing is focused on short-term transactional activity.
+Operational procurement takes a reactive action concerning the purchase of materials, supplies, or services.

 It relies on using fast quotes and purchase orders so that the production can continue its efficient and effective operation.